mpdf/mpdf.github.io/what-else-can-i-do/index.md

 <indexentry content="Mammals:elephants" />
 {% endhighlight %}

 A shorthand way of displaying subentries is set by default, which suppresses the main entry if &gt; 1 subEntry.
-It can be disabled/enabled using the configurable variable $this-&gt;indexUseSubentries in config.php.
+It can be disabled/enabled using the configurable variable $this->indexUseSubentries in config.php.

-This is the default appearance, with $this-&gt;indexUseSubentries = false; -
+This is the default appearance, with $this->indexUseSubentries = false; -

 Mammals 73